winobes/winobes.github.io/_posts/2018-08-08-im-moving-to-sweden.md

 When a new lexical item like _#KillAllMen_ pops up, it's in response to communicative need---in this case, the need for a tong-in-cheek way to point out problems caused by the patriarchy.
 People who don't possess that need (e.g. men with no interest in pointing out the patriarchy) may not intuitively interpret it that way.
 With a better understanding of how semantic change spreads (particularly on the internet), I think we can make better informed choices about how to organize discussion and build communities in a way that makes diverse voices accessible to everyone.
-For example, we can find ways to make the social context necessary for generous interpretation available, while exposing bad-faith provocateurs who feign outrage for what they are.
+For example, we can find ways to make the social context necessary for generous interpretation available, while exposing bad-faith provocateurs who feign outrage (i.e. trolls) for what they are.

 I don't want to make it sound like "oh if only we understood each other all our problems would go away".
 There is clearly no shortage of non-linguistic social division in the world today.
-But if we can better understand where semantic change comes from, and what accounts for the differences between communities, I think we can give people better tools for at least discussing those divisions across linguistic communities.
+But if we can better understand where semantic change comes from, and what accounts for the differences between communities, I think we can give people better tools for contextualizing each other's speech and at least start discussing those divisions across linguistic communities.

 ## So what does this "research" actually consist of?

 I'm planning to take an interdisciplinary approach, grounding my research in cognitive and sociolinguistics theory, and applying tools from [computational linguistics](https://en.wikipedia.org/wiki/Computational_linguistics) and [social network analysis](https://en.wikipedia.org/wiki/Social_network_analysis).
-A lot of my research will be large-scale corpus studies of social media data and other internet discourse.
+A lot of my research will using computer models to find and probe phenomena such as semantic change in large-scale corpuses of social media and other internet discourse.
 I think it will be a good practice to update this blog regularly as my studies and research progress, so if you're interested, stay tuned here or follow me on Twitter.